Updated November 2017

 , the boot version of this favorite shoe.

-Read full review: Oboz Sawtooth Low BDry - Women's
+Read review: Oboz Sawtooth Low BDry - Women's

 Best Bang for Your Buck